RESEARCH

 Particularly in the case of governmental and service-based institutions like medicine, a constant guiding interest for me is the identification of ‘best practices’ for serving members of the public.
 This routinely leads me to consider issues of language-based inequalities, especially in the case of U.S. Spanish speakers, which I describe in greater detail in the section below.

-Some of my past research in this area includes:
+Some of my research in this area includes:

 Turn-taking and the Structural Legitimization of Bias: The Case of the Ford-Kavanaugh Hearing by the United States Senate Judiciary Committee (Raymond, et al. 2019, in Language & Communication)